cell-os/cell-os/deploy/aws/README.md

 For cli related issues please check out the [cli doc troubleshooting section](../../docs/cli.md#troubleshooting).

 First check if the stack has succeeded and all VMs are up and finished initializing.
-It takes a while after.
+It takes a while.

-If your LBs are empty (or some of them are empty) and you're out of patience.
+If your LBs are empty (or some of them are empty) and you're out of patience:

 * Tail the logs on a  nucleus node

         ./cell log <cell-name> nucleus

 * Alternatively you could ssh into the node

         ./cell ssh <cell-name> nucleus

 On nucleus: